 What drugs did you take today?
 This is the final installment in my series about the over medication of America.
-In this issue I'm covering insomnia, osteoporosis, and the 8 critical questions you should ask your doctor before you start a prescription drug program.
+In this issue, I'm covering insomnia, osteoporosis, and the eight critical questions you should ask your doctor before you start a prescription drug program.

 Many people see osteoporosis as an inevitable result of the aging process and take bisphosphonate medications like Actonel and Fosamax.
 While these medications can help increase bone density, they do have side effects like chest pain, heartburn or ulcers of the esophagus.